mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

     return np.random.choice(tot_actions, 1, p=weight_array)
 ```

+In the naive implementation of ε-greedy policy at each non-greedy action it is given the same probability.
+Actually some actions could be performing better than others.
+Using a **softmax** distribution (e.g. Boltzmann distribution) it is possible to give the highest probability to the greedy action but do not treat all the others the same way.
+Here for simplicity I will use the naive approach.
 The exploring starts and ε-greedy policy do not exclude one another, they can coexist.
 Using the two approaches at the same time can lead to a faster convergence.
 Let's try to extend the previous script with ε-greedy action selection to see what happens.
 In the main loop we have to replace the action selection with the ε-greedy action.
 Running the script with `gamma=0.999`, `alpha=0.001` and `epsilon=0.1` leads to the optimal policy in 130000 iterations, meaning 50000 iterations less than in the previous case.
 The complete code is part of the file `temporal_differencing_control_sarsa.py` you can enable or disable the ε-greedy selection commenting the corresponding line in the main loop.
 **How to choose the value of ε?** Most of the time a value of 0.1 is a good choice.
 However choosing a value which is too high will cause the algorithm to converge slowly because of too much exploration.
 On the opposite a value which is too small does not guarantee to visit all the state-action pairs leading to sub-optimal policies.
-This issue is known as the **exploration-exploitation dilemma** and is one of the problems which afflict reinforcement learning.
+This issue is known as the **exploration-exploitation dilemma** and is one of the problems which afflicts reinforcement learning.
 Now it is time to introduce **Q-learning**, another algorithm for TD control estimation.

 Q-learning: off-policy control